uotw/vidSmooth/README.md

 - The user has the option to select a portion of the input video and create a stabilized sample before committing to the entire video

 ## Issues
+- When creating a sample clip, the progress bar only updates on 33%, 66% and 100%.
+If a long clip is selected or the client machine is slow, the user might think nothing is happening when it actually is.
 - Occasionally ffmpeg will choke on a video input type, but since there is no error control built into this app, it will just stop responding
 - When the smoothing settings are too agressive, vid.Stab will 1) over-crop a large portion of the video an/or 2) introduce edge artifacts in an attempt to interpolate video data
 - If tripod mode is set to on, but the input video pans away from a subject, the result is that the edge pixels get smeared across the video and no further useful video will be displayed